sxy-sun/sxy-sun.github.io/_posts/2023-02-07-capacitive-sensors.md

 ---
 title: Capacitive Sensors
 date: 2023-02-07 01:02:00 -0500
-categories: [Notes, Infrastructure Sensing]
+categories: [Robotics, Sensing]
 tags: [sensing]
 math: true
 ---

-> This belongs to a series of my notes for the class I am taking "CEE 575 Infrastructure Sensing" offered by Prof. Branko Kerkez at University of Michigan.
-This will be archived under category `Notes`->`Infrastructure Sensing`.
+> This post is my notes from the class I am taking "CEE 575 Infrastructure Sensing" offered by Prof. Branko Kerkez at University of Michigan.
+This will be archived under category `Robotics`->`Sensing`.

 ---